Call us: 01444 237070

 Halloween is over, the shops have started stocking Christmas gifts, and it's dark at 5pm.
 That can only mean one thing - it's bonfire night soon!

 Firstly, you’ll probably want a compact tripod or monopod to take firework photos.
-A tripod will enable you to use a long exposure time and allow the firework bursts to expose on to your image and build up gradually.
+A tripod will enable you to use a longer exposure time and allow the firework bursts to expose on to your image and build up gradually.

 Set your camera up so you have an unrestricted viewpoint - avoid bright areas in your set-up - it's not a good idea to have a bonfire in the foreground for instance as this will 'burn out' in your shots, but it can be nice to have some objects that will silhouette in your images like trees or even people back-lit by the fireworks.